 In 2012, three Ugandan Catholic priests: Fr.
 Emmanuel Katongole, Fr.
 Cornelius Ssempala, and Fr.
 Anthony Rweza began discussing the problems of deforestation, poverty and land depletion around their homes in rural Uganda.
 After researching successful agricultural training models and consulting with ecological and farming leaders, they bought an 85-acre plot of land in Luweero, Uganda, using their own funds, to plant a forest and to set up a model sustainable farm.
 Reading Pope Francis’ encyclical letter Laudato Si’ in 2015 led them not only to see that that the major problems of deforestation, food insecurity in Africa and poverty in Africa are interconnected but that addressing them requires “an education program” to cultivate a “distinctive way of looking at things, a way of thinking, …a lifestyle and a spirituality” (L.S. #111) They decided to build BLI to serve as a demonstration of the kind of integral ecology that Pope Francis calls for.
 Thus, Bethany Land Institute was formed as an educational program to form especially the poor and excluded in Africa, in the practices, lifestyle and spirituality of sustainable land care, food production, and economic expertise in rural Africa.

-BLI's three founders were all born and raised in Uganda.
+BLI's three founders were all born and raised on rural farms in Uganda.
 All three founders have studied and frequently travel internationally, which has given them a unique perspective on the challenges and opportunities in Uganda.
 Father Emmanuel Katongole is the visionary behind the Bethany Land Institute.
 Born in rural Uganda, Fr.
 Katongole is a Professor of Theology and Peace Studies at the University of Notre Dame in South Bend, IN.
 He splits his time between Uganda and the United States.
 He is the author of several books concerning the intersection of Africa, the environment, and reconciliation.
 Prior to founding the BLI, in 2003 Fr.
 Katongole co-founded Share the Blessings, a non-profit organization operating in Uganda that focuses on bringing clean water and education to communities in need.
 In 2006, Fr.
 Katongole co-founded Duke University's Center for Reconciliation.
 Under Fr.
 Katongole's guidance, the center went on to co-found the Africa Great Lakes Initiative which inspires, forms, and supports thousands of leaders in the Great Lakes Region of east Africa in their work of peace and reconciliation.

-The BLI’s two other founders, Fr.
+BLI’s two other founders, Fr.
 Cornelius Ssempala and Fr.
 Anthony Rweza both reside in Kampala full-time.

 Fr.
 Ssempala is a Philosophy Professor at Makerere University in Kampala; his farm outside of Kampala is his pride and joy.
 He is the BLI Site Manager, in charge of overseeing the construction of the campus ensuring that the campus is built to the correct specifications, and is built on-time and on-budget, using as many local resources and merchants as possible.